top of page

 Non-climb wire is an excellent choice for containing horses.
 Its 2"x 4" box prevents hoof intrusion.
 It is available in heights of 48" or 60".
 Fixed knot woven wire in stay spacings of 3" is also an alternative.

-We recommend the use of all wood posts on 12' centers.
+We recommend the use of all wood posts.
 T-posts should be avoided due to the risk of injury.

 bottom of page